 |Certificate requirement if arriving from transmission risk country|

 Tanzania has areas of high altitude around the border with Kenya, Rwanda and Burundi.
 High altitude is defined as being over 2500m.
-The most notable example in Tanzania is Mount Kilamanjaro (5895m).
-Kilamanjaro treks are very difficult to acclimatise for as the ascents are far to rapid to allow for sufficient acclimatisation and whilst many individuals make the journey to the summit, many fail due altitude related illnesses.
+The most notable example in Tanzania is Mount Kilimanjaro (5895m).
+Kilimanjaro treks are very difficult to acclimatise for as the ascents are far too rapid to allow for sufficient acclimatisation and whilst many individuals make the journey to the summit, many fail due to altitude-related illnesses.

 Travel to high altitude can cause several conditions which include Acute Mountain Sickness (Altitude Sickness) and the more severe High Altitude Pulmonary Oedema (HAPE) and High Altitude Cerebral Oedema (HACE).

 Symptoms of Acute Mountain Sickness include headache, fatigue, loss of appetite, nausea and sleep disturbance Improvement will only occur by descending to lower altitudes.
 Complications can occur for persisting with an ascent that can lead to swelling around the brain or fluid collecting in the lungs.
 Ultimately HAPE and HACE can prove fatal.

 Prevention is by slow ascent (no more than 500m per day once over 3000m) and by ensuring travel to high altitude areas from low altitude areas is not done in a single day.